ccmmail/AIRecruitingAgent/README.md

 The AI Recruiting Agent is an AI agent that maximizes your chances of landing an interview!

-(I'm using this project to get hands-on experience with (a) creating and supporting an AI powered product, especially on the AI pipeline such as evals, and (b) building using the latest AI design and development tools.
-I wrote most of the back-end manually and vibe-coded the front-end.)
+Note, The code is a work-in-progress.
+It is not intended for use by anyone other than myself and my beta testers.
+I'm using this project to get hands-on experience with (a) creating and supporting an AI powered product, especially on the AI pipeline such as evals, and (b) building using the latest AI design and development tools.
+I wrote most of the back-end manually and vibe-coded the front-end.

 ### Product features
 The AI Recruiting Agent interacts with user through a Chrome extension to: